-Several years later, when Spanish sisters invited us to a barbeque, we were still wiping the pork drippings off our chins when one of the sisters suddenly announced to the two-dozen assembled amigos that the Americans were going to sing.
+Several years later, when Spanish sisters invited us to a barbecue, we were still wiping the pork drippings off our chins when one of the sisters suddenly announced to the two-dozen assembled amigos that the Americans were going to sing.
 For a second I half expected to look down, notice I was naked, and think, “Well, thank God, it’s only a nightmare.”
 Unfortunately, it turned out to be real life, and I couldn’t refuse without appearing exceedingly ungracious.
 Rich and I floundered through “For He’s a Jolly Good Fellow” and let’s just say nobody asked for an encore.

 At least, not then.
 But these same sisters, obviously gluttons for punishment, have frequently ambushed us by making similar announcements to various other groups.
 The last one included the very elderly and infirm residents of a small town’s “third age” home.
 But by then, I had a strategy all prepared.
 “The song,” I said in Spanish, “is Deck the Halls.
 You will all sing ‘fa-la-la-la-la’ ... like this.”
-Soon everyone was singing, and fragile old ladies and white-haired men in drooping sweaters were dropping their canes and dancing (in some cases, lurching) around the room; others kept time by banging their walkers on the floor, and I was making up new verses as I went along.
+Soon everyone was singing, and fragile old ladies and white-haired men in drooping sweaters were dropping their canes and dancing (in some cases, lurching) around the room.
+Others kept time by banging their walkers on the floor, and soon I was making up new verses as I went along.
 No matter that it was a hot June afternoon, we really embraced the spirit of the season.

 Finding ways to entertain your hosts and their friends without the aid of electronics is one of the civilized arts that may someday be lost altogether.
 But it’s still alive and well in much of the world today.
-On our travels we often carry puzzles, picture games, flipbooks, simple magic tricks and other props for promoting general merriment.
+On our travels we often carry puzzles, picture games, flip-books, simple magic tricks, and other props for promoting general merriment.
 But sooner or later, it usually comes down to singing for our supper.
 Because in every culture, it’s the simple pleasures – like watching people make fools of themselves – that transcend all cultural barriers.